elasticio/api-docs/source/includes/_components.md

 Each `Component` belongs to a `Team`.
 Each `User`  who is a member of the team can edit the component.
 If a team is created in an `Organization`, it can be said that the component belongs to the organization transitively, so each member of the organization can edit the component.

-Component has an attribute `access`, which describes if the component is shared for by the other clients.
+The component has an attribute `access`, which indicates how is the component shared by the other clients.
 "Shared" means, that the component can be used by the users in their flows.
 There are three sharing modes:

 - `team` – no sharing.
 Only team members can use the component.